garrettgman/garrettgman.github.io/draft.md

 3. *Conduct an experiment* to test the prediction.

 4. *Reject the hypothesis if the prediction is incorrect.*

-The experimental method provides a very useful way to understand data science because the experimental method is so widely known.
-You can think of data science as a complement to experimental science.
-Data science is good at doing the things experimental science is poor at (and poor at doing the things that experimental science is good at).

 ### Discovery and confirmation